Content

 Some telemedicine services may require an in-person visit for lab testing, but others are 100 percent online.

-On the Hers platform, you fill out a weight loss assessment and a licensed healthcare provider reviews your answers to see if you qualify for treatment.
-In most states, you don’t even need to schedule a call with a provider; you’ll connect with your provider through a secure in-app messaging service.
+With Hers, you fill out a weight loss assessment, and a licensed healthcare provider reviews your answers to see if you qualify for treatment.
+In most states, you don’t even need to schedule a call with a provider — you’ll connect with a provider through a secure in-app messaging service.

-If your provider determines that weight loss medications are right for you, they will write you a prescription.
+If your provider determines that weight loss medications are right for you, they’ll write you a prescription.
 How you get your medication will depend on which telemedicine service you use.

-When you’re prescribed weight loss medication through the Hers platform, it's delivered directly to your door — we’re a one-stop shop.
+When you’re prescribed weight loss medication through the Hers platform, it’s delivered directly to your door.

-While some platforms offer the same all-in-one services, others require you to fill your prescription at another online pharmacy or pick it up at a local pharmacy.
+Though some platforms offer all-in-one services, others require you to fill your prescription at another online pharmacy or pick it up at a local pharmacy.

 When you first start a new weight loss medication, it’s important that you understand how and when to take it.

-Pro tip: Look for a platform like Hers that provides detailed instructions with every medication shipment and ongoing access to a support app.
+Pro tip: Look for online weight loss programs like Hers that provide detailed instructions with every medication shipment and ongoing access to a support app.

-On the Hers app, we walk you through the process step-by-step.
+The Hers app walks you through the process, step by step.
 You’ll find videos and other resources explaining how to inject your medication, how to follow a dose escalation schedule, and what side effects to expect.
-Plus, you can text a provider in the app at any time if you have questions or concerns.
+Plus, you can message a provider in the app at any time if you have questions or concerns at no additional cost.

 Getting a telemedicine weight loss prescription is just one piece of the puzzle.
 For sustainable and healthy weight loss, you’ll also want to make healthy lifestyle changes, such as: